LukeSmithxyz/based.cooking/README.md

   list.
 - Don't include an image unless (1) you took it yourself, and more importantly (2), **it actually looks good**!
-Most existing images on this site IMO look like unappetizing NEET photos, so you are welcome to take one a better one yourself and submit it if you make a dish.
+Most existing images on this site IMO look like unappetizing NEET photos, so you are welcome to take a better one yourself and submit it if you make a dish.
 - The file needs to be `\n` terminated in unix-fashion (if you're on Linux you don't need to care, it should be automatic).